 Alternatively, we can set the source and target in the compiler plugin:

 With the –release option added in Java 9, we can configure that with Maven as well.

 Let’s use a compiler plugin property to set the release:

 Or we can configure the compiler plugin directly:

-In this short article, we learned what causes the java.lang.UnsupportedClassVersionError: Unsupported major.minor version error message, and how to fix it.
+In this article, we learned what causes the java.lang.UnsupportedClassVersionError: Unsupported major.minor version error message, and how to fix it.